 it2dl program downloads files.
 This is useful when you are ssh'ed to a remote host.
 The downloaded files are placed in your Downloads folder.

 Fetches a session variable.
-For a list of session variables, see the Badges page.
+For information about variables, see Scripting Fundamentals.

 Configures iTerm2's colors.